-The population of the cumulated BA sample of all twelve waves consists of all of the households in Germany with at least one benefit unit receiving benefits according to SGB II at one of the (until now) twelve drawing dates (July 2006, July 2007, July 2008, July 2009, July 2010, July 2011, July 2012, July 2013, July 2014, July 2015, July 2016 or July 2017).
-In wave 12, only the benchmark values of the BA statistics from July 2016 are calibrated.
-The calibration thus only influences the weights of the households from the BA sample in which at least one benefit unit receiving benefits according to SGB II was living in July 2017.
+The population of the cumulated BA sample of all thirteen waves consists of all of the households in Germany with at least one benefit unit receiving benefits according to SGB II at one of the (until now) thirteen drawing dates (in July of each of the years 2006 to 2018).
+In wave 13, only the benchmark values of the BA statistics from July 2018 are calibrated.
+The calibration thus only influences the weights of the households from the BA sample in which at least one benefit unit receiving benefits according to SGB II was living in July 2018.
 The starting points for the calibration were modified design weights, including the nonresponse weighting.
 The modified design weights were trimmed at the fifth and ninety-fifth percentiles of their distribution and then rescaled so that they totaled the untrimmed design weights.
-The projection factors of the trimmed design weights range from 148.5 to 5617.5.
-The relation between the total projection factors after calibration and the trimmed design weights was limited downwards to 0.1 and upwards to 5.0.
-Thus, the total projection factors after calibration lie between a minimum of 14.9 and a maximum of 11457.3.
+The projection factors of the trimmed design weights range from 130.4 to 6483.6.
+The relation between the total projection factors after calibration and the trimmed design weights was limited downwards to 0.1 and upwards to 4.0.
+Thus, the total projection factors after calibration lie between a minimum of 13.04 and a maximum of 12305.13.